 women in cooperative leadership roles

 In 2015, Chevron signed a Memorandum of Understanding (MoU) with the Asian Development Bank (ADB).
 Under the umbrella of the government of Bangladesh’s Skills for Employment Investment Program, sponsored by ADB and administered by the Ministry of Finance, the aim of this partnership was to enable 1,400 community youths near Chevron’s operational areas in the Sylhet region to access high-quality training programs in light engineering, construction and ready-made garment sectors.
 In 2016, Chevron launched Uttoron, a three-year project with Swisscontact to facilitate the delivery of training and link trainees with reputable employers in the region.
-Phase-1 of the project closed in July 2019: awareness on skills training had been delivered to 53,000 community members, and of the nearly 1,450 youths trained (21 percent female), 70 percent had attained employment.
+Phase-1 of the project closed in July 2019: awareness on skills training had been delivered to 53,000 community members, and of the nearly 1,450 graduate trainees (21 percent female), 70 percent had attained employment.